Outsourcing and Third Party Compliance Policy (ISP-04)

 For further guidance on placement of University data on non-University systems refer to the Removal of Information section of the Information Handling Policy (ISP-07).

-University data subject to the Data Protection Act or that has a classification of Confidential or above must be stored using University facilities or with third parties subject to a formal, written, legal contract with the University.
+University data subject to the UK data protection law or data that has a classification of Confidential or above must be stored using University facilities or with third parties subject to a formal, written, legal contract with the University.

 Those wishing to engage third parties in this way must have a Data Processing Agreement in place before data is transferred.